-The Board of Directors of Farmers’ Electric Cooperative has unanimously voted to return capital credits totaling just over $1,100,000 to the Member-Owners of the Cooperative in 2022, marking the 31st year in a row that capital credits were retired.
+The Board of Directors of Farmers’ Electric Cooperative has unanimously voted to return capital credits totaling just over $1,500,000 to the Member-Owners of the Cooperative in 2023, marking the 32st year in a row that capital credits were retired.
 The capital credit checks will be mailed to current and former Members in early December.
-Over the years, more than $29 million dollars has been returned to the Member-Owners of the Cooperative.
+Over the years, more than $30 million has been returned to the member-owners of the Cooperative.

 What are Capital Credits?

-Because the formula for distribution is based on prior years of operation, often Members who are entitled to capital credits have moved.
-If you cease to purchase energy from Farmers’ Electric Cooperative, please keep us informed of your address in future years.
+Because the formula for distribution is based on prior years of operation, often members who are entitled to capital credits have moved.
+If you no longer purchase energy from Farmers’ Electric Cooperative, please keep us informed of your address in future years.
 This will enable us to forward payment when the capital credits are refunded for the year or years of your membership.
 If the Postal Service returns a mailed check to the Cooperative, we make every effort to locate that person including publishing the name in the monthly newsletter and area newspapers.

 Your Cooperative does pay capital credits in case of the death of a natural person in order to assist in the closing of estates.